tectle/TectleAUTO/README.md

 Filters in the UI allow you to slice by status or platform, inspect item-level details, and review the original raw payload for each order.
-You can also load real Etsy exports directly from the dashboard header—choose a JSON file you downloaded from Etsy and use the **Import Etsy Orders** button to append those orders to the current view.
+You can also load real Etsy exports directly from the dashboard header:

+1. Click **Import Etsy Orders** in the hero area.
+2. Select the JSON export you downloaded from Etsy.
+3. Submit the form to merge the uploaded orders into the current view.

+Only the `payload` field from the multipart form is read, so you can safely attach exactly the file you received from Etsy without additional wrapping.

 ## Extending to New Platforms